A structured internal comfort architecture for protective helmets.

 Compatibility

-Modern helmet interiors share a broadly similar upper‑crown architecture, allowing the structured crown‑channel system to fit without changes to the shell, vent pattern, or certification pathway.
-Because Aeroform replaces only the upper‑crown padding, it adapts naturally to different liner arrangements and vent positions, letting manufacturers maintain their existing fit profiles and production methods while adding a more organised internal structure.
+Modern helmet interiors share a broadly similar upper‑crown architecture, allowing the structured crown‑channel system to integrate without changes to the shell, vent pattern, or certification pathway.
+Aeroform overlays the upper‑crown region rather than altering it, enabling compatability across a wide range of liner arrangements and vent positions.
+This approach allows manufacturers to maintain existing fit profiles and production methods while introducing a more defined and consistent crown structure.

 Contact / Licensing